-To continue with Part 3 of the Byway or return to Mountain Home and Interstate 84, turn left (south) onto Highway 20.
+To continue with Part 3 of the byway, turn left (north) onto Highway 20.
+To return to Mountain Home and Interstate 84, turn right (south) onto Highway 20 (8 miles).

 Part 3

 Rattlesnake Creek to Bonneville Point

 After crossing Rattlesnake Creek, the emigrants continued across the desert along the base of the foothills.
 The route was rocky for a few miles then became quite smooth.
 It wound through the hills and valleys, crossing several small creeks along the way.
 Near the end of this section, the emigrants reached the top of a ridge providing a view of the Boise River valley.